nicebots-xyz/botkit/readme.md

 ## Code Style and Linting

 This project follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
-We recommend using a linter like [black](https://github.com/psf/black) to ensure your code adheres to the style guidelines.
-We provide a command to lint the code using `pdm run lint`.
+We provide a command to lint the code using `pdm run lint` and format it with `pdm run format`.
 For this to work you have to install the development dependencies using `pdm install -d` if you haven't already.

 ## Copyright Headers Management